alt-magick/Numbers/README.md

 ### I. The Experiment: Unifying Language and Arithmetic

 The core hypothesis is that English number-words can be assigned numeric values such that the sum of the letters in a word equals the value of the number itself.
-This transforms the problem into a solvable system of linear algebra equations.
 The system is solved for the words **ZERO** through **TEN**.

-**Defining Equations**

-The word structure acts as a constrained system where each letter is a variable:

-ZERO -> Z + E + R + O = 0

-ONE -> O + N + E = 1

-TWO -> T + W + O = 2

-THREE -> T + H + R + E + E = 3

-TEN -> T + E + N = 10

 **The Consistent Letter-to-Value Mapping (Zero through Ten)**

-Solving the 11 equations for the 15 unique letters yields a single, internally consistent integer mapping, presented here from highest to lowest value:

 1. T = 10
 2. I = 7